shuhui-zhu/shuhui-zhu.github.io/_pages/about.md

       <a href="files/GossipLLMs.pdf" style="color: #2E7F93;">Paper</a>
     </p>
     <p style="font-size: 16px; line-height: 1.5; margin-top: 0">
-      Decentralized self-interested LLM agents struggle to maintain cooperation in mixed-motive settings, so we introduce public gossip as a decentralized reputation mechanism that theoretically and empirically promotes cooperation in indirect reciprocity games.
-Building on this, we propose ALIGN, an automated gossip-based agentic framework that enables agents to assess trustworthiness, sustain reciprocity, and robustly exclude defectors, leading to improved cooperation and social welfare.
+      We introduce public gossip as a decentralized reputation mechanism that enables self-interested LLM agents to cooperate in mixed-motive settings.
+Building on this idea, our ALIGN framework uses open-ended gossip to assess trustworthiness, sustain reciprocity, and reliably exclude defectors.
     </p>
   </div>
 </div>